Kishen Pershad

 Maharaja Sir Kishen Pershad Bahadur Yamin us-Sultanat (1864 – 13 May 1940) was an Indian noble who served as Prime Minister of Hyderabad twice.

 He was a childhood friend of the Nizam and a staunch Nizam loyalist throughout his life.
 In 1892, Pershad became the Peshkar (deputy minister) of the state.
 Nine years later, Nizam Mahbub Ali Khan appointed him dewan (prime minister).
 During his first tenure as dewan, he was credited with increasing the state's revenue and helping victims of the Great Musi Flood of 1908.
 In 1926, he was reappointed as dewan.
 During this period, he passed the Mulki regulations, which favoured local citizens over British for administrative positions.

 A proponent of the Ganga-Jamuni tehzeeb (culture of the central plains of Northern India), Pershad also wrote Urdu and Persian poems, which were influenced by Sufism.
 He was a patron of poetry, paintings and music.
 He had seven wives including both Hindus and Muslims.

 Pershad had built the Chitragupta Bhagwan Temple in Hyderabad.
+He was also an active freemason.

 Early life

 Pershad was born in 1864, but his exact date of birth is unrecorded.
-He claims to have origins from a Bhatnagar Kayastha family.
-He claimed to have been "born two years before his highness [Mir Osman Ali Khan]".
+He claims to have origins from a Khatri Mehra.
+He claimed to have been "born two years before his highness [Mahboob Ali Khan]".
 Pershad's ancestor, Rai Mull Chand, migrated from Delhi to Hyderabad with Asaf Jah I. His grandfather Narinder Pershad served as dewan and peshkar (deputy minister) during the reign of Mahbub Ali Khan.

 In his youth, Pershad was disinherited by his grandfather Narinder Pershad in favour of his younger brother.
 Subsequently, he was patronised by Salar Jung I and was educated along with his sons in a western school.
 Pershad studied accountancy, medicine, religion, astrology and sufism.
 Besides these, he learned martial arts, Mughal etiquette and court grooming at the school.
 Pershad studied the Sanskrit language because of his Hindu faith and accountancy because he had the hereditary charge of the royal treasury.